 Thank you for your interest in UCLA’s Department of Anthropology’s Ph.D program.
-The application deadline is December 1, 2020 for consideration to enter the 2021-22 academic year.
+The application deadline is December 1, 2022 for consideration to enter Fall 2023 (2023-24 academic year).
 Admission is limited to the Fall quarter only.
 Initial admission to the graduate program is offered only to applicants intending to pursue the Ph.D.
 The M.A is not offered as a terminal degree and is a stepping stone in the graduate education process towards the Ph.D.

 Required Degree and GPA

 A degree in anthropology is not required, but is highly desirable.
 Applicants to the program must meet the University minimum requirement of a bachelor’s degree from a regionally accredited institution, comparable in standard and content to a bachelor’s degree from the University of California.
-An international applicant whose post-secondary education is completed outside of the U.S. is expected to hold a degree representing completion of at least four years of study with above average scholarship from a university or university-level institution.
+An applicant whose post-secondary education is completed outside of the U.S. is expected to hold a degree representing completion of at least four years of study with above average scholarship from a university or university-level institution.
 Please carefully review this website for degree and academic record(s) requirements.

 An overall scholastic average of B (3.0 on a 4.0 scale) or better is required, or its equivalent if the letter grade system is not used, and in any post-baccalaureate study.